I’ll tell you how eating healthily can save you money

 Speaking from experience, I always do this and one small pack of lean mince will make both a chilli and a bolognese for my family of five – that’s two hearty meals from one pack of mince and a 60p tin of lentils.
 I won’t go on about the health benefits too, but you know!

 Another way to cut down on the meat ingredient is to add more beans.
-Just like lentils, these will bulk out any meal.
+Just like lentils, they will bulk out any meal.
 So instead of adding one tin of kidney beans to your chilli, think about adding an extra tin and using half the amount of meat.
 At only 33p per tin currently in Aldi, they’re far cheaper than the alternative weight of minced beef, in fact over four times cheaper.

 And don’t forget those stalks!
 There are many parts of fruits and vegetables that are discarded.
 Just take broccoli for example.
 The stalks are edible and taste just the same as the florets but are often thrown away.
 Leave more stalk on and use the middle stalk in soups and sauces – cut finely, it cooks in minutes.

-The outer leaves of cabbages and lettuces are the leaves with the most nutrients in so don’t just rip them off and throw them in the bin, just wash them thoroughly and use as you would the cleaner, brighter looking inner leaves.
+The outer leaves of cabbages and lettuces are the leaves with the most nutrients in so don’t just rip them off and throw them in the bin, just wash them thoroughly and use as you would the cleaner, brighter inner leaves.

-I love avocado and I wouldn’t swap it for the world but it is an expensive fruit with a big carbon footprint, and you don’t necessarily have to eat it to be healthy.
+I love avocado and I wouldn’t swap it for the world but it is an expensive fruit, with a big carbon footprint, and you don’t necessarily have to eat it to be healthy.

 The reason I mention it here, is that it goes off very quickly and is often quoted as one of the most wasted produce.
 In fact, a recent analysis found that 34% of avocados bought are actually thrown away.
 But did you know you can actually buy frozen avocado which means no more spoiling before you want to use it.

-There are plenty of high protein, healthy foods that are much better to consume in terms of health and in terms of your wallet.
+Protein powders have their uses if you’re a serious sports person, but for most people who exercise daily they are not really needed.
+There are plenty of high protein, healthy foods that are much better to consume in terms of health and your wallet.
 Good protein rich foods to have instead of protein powders, include eggs, nuts, peanut butter, seeds, beans, lentils and dairy foods like yoghurts.

-Nicky’s favourite budget friendly, quick and healthy meals and what they cost
+Nicky’s favourite budget friendly, quick and healthy meals

 Scrambled eggs (2 eggs), beans (½ tin) and wholemeal toast (2 slices) at just 48p per portion, high in protein and fibre.